 66 Joint Effort.
 This Agreement was prepared jointly by the Parties hereto.
 This Agreement was prepared with each of the Parties having access to their own counsel, and the Parties waive any claim they may have now or in the future based on this Agreement not having been prepared jointly by the Parties.

 67 No Waiver.
 The failure of either Party to insist upon strict performance of any provision hereof shall not constitute a waiver of, or estoppel against asserting, the right to require such performance in the future, nor shall a waiver or estoppel in any one instance constitute a waiver or estoppel with respect to a later breach of a similar nature or otherwise.
-Each of the Parties to this Agreement shall be entitled to waive, in whole or in part, the performance or default by the other Party in respect of any term or condition of this Agreement which is for its benefit, without prejudice to any rights it may have in the event of any other non-performance or non-fulfillment of any other term or condition, provided, however, that each such waiver shall be in writing.

 68 Time of Essence.
 Time is of the essence with regard to all obligations to be performed on or by a specified date if any are herein contained.

 69 Laws.
 THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS.
 This Agreement and the respective rights and obligations of the Parties hereto are subject to all present and future valid laws, orders, rules and regulations of any competent legislative body, or duly constituted authority now or hereafter having jurisdiction and this Agreement shall be varied and amended to comply with or conform to any valid order or direction of any board, tribunal or administrative agency which affects any of the provisions of this Agreement.
 Notwithstanding the foregoing, in the event that any regulatory authority having jurisdiction should, by rule or order, deny recovery or pass through by Shipper of part or all of any payments made by Shipper to Transporter that are required by the terms and conditions of this Agreement, or in any other way rules adversely to Shipper in any manner whatsoever in respect of Shipper’s having entered into this Agreement with Transporter, Shipper’s obligations to make all payments to Transporter as provided for in this Agreement shall nevertheless remain unaltered and in full force and effect.